bobbingwide/ebps-meetings/README.md

 First version.
 Does nothing yet.

 ## Changelog
+# 0.3.0
+* Changed: Fetch events with end date after the current time #1
+* Changed: Cache data until the current event has ended #1
+* Changed: Always enqueue the CSS #2.
+* Changed: Change title for View Calendar link #1
+* Changed: Improve styling of the View Calendar link #2

 # 0.2.0
 * Changed: Move more logic to the includes file #1
 * Changed: Enqueue CSS inline #2